octdobre/containers/docker/Networking.md

   -o parent=eth0 pub_net
 ```
 ---
-### IP VLAN
+### 5. IP VLAN

 * Type ipvlan

-#### Layer 2
+#### a) Layer 2
 * Like MAC VLAN but the container only has a unique IP, the MAC is the same as the Host
-* Router must support multiple MAC addresss on different IP's
+* Router must support multiple MAC addresses on different IPs

-#### Layer 3
+#### b) Layer 3
-* At this level there is full controll over the network
+* At this level there is full control over the network
-* It behaves as a full new network
+* It behaves as a fully new network
-* A static route must be set in the router in order for ingress to be possible to this new network
+* A static route must be set in the router for ingress to be possible to this new network
-* Full controll over IP addresses, Routing and Routes
+* Full control over IP addresses, Routing, and Routes
 * Acts like a complete Host

 ---
-### Overlay network
+### 6. Overlay network
 * Used to connect multiple docker hosts under the umbrella of a single network
 * Used in swarm scenarios
 * TODO
 ---
-### None
+### 7. None
 * A network with no IP addresses
-* Containers assinged to this network receive no IP,
+* Containers assigned to this network receive no IP,
-* Containers in this network do not have egress, or ingress
+* Containers in this network do not have egress or ingress
-* Usefull for containers that do not need to access internet, or be reachable
+* Useful for containers that do not need to access the internet, or be reachable

 ## :six: Enabling IPv6
 Create `file`: